Poisson Reduction

+In this paper we are interested in analyzing the case in which one has an extra structure on the Lie group, a Poisson structure making it a Poisson Lie group.
+Poisson Lie groups are very interesting objects in mathematical physics.
+They may be regarded as classical limit of quantum groups \cite{Dr1} and they have been studied as carrier spaces of dynamical systems \cite{LMS}.
+It is believed that actions of Poisson Lie groups on Poisson manifolds should be used to understand the ``hidden symmetries'' of certain integrable systems \cite{STS}.
+Moreover, the study of classical systems with Poisson Lie group symmetries may give information about the corresponding quantum group invariant system (an attempt can be found in \cite{me}, \cite{me1}).

+The purpose of this paper is to prove that, given a Poisson manifold acted by a Poisson Lie group, under certain conditions, we can also reduce this phase space to another Poisson manifold.

 The paper is organized as follows.
 In Section \ref{sec_pg} we recall some basic elements of Poisson geometry: Poisson manifolds and their local description, Lie bialgebras and Poisson Lie groups.
 A nice review of these results can be found in \cite{V} and \cite{YK}.
-The Section \ref{sec_mm} is devoted to Poisson actions and associated momentum maps and we discuss the symplectic foliation of a Poisson Lie group introducing the dressing actions.
+The Section \ref{sec_mm} is devoted to Poisson actions and associated momentum maps and we discuss dressing actions and their properties.
 In Section \ref{sec: pr} we present the main result of this paper, the Poisson reduction, and we discuss an example.

-{\bf Acknowledgments:} I would like to thank my advisor Ryszard Nest for his help and many useful suggestions.
-I am deeply grateful to Eva Miranda for many discussions about Poisson reduction and its possible developments.
-I also wish to thank Rui L. Fernandes for his suggestion about a possible reformulation of my results in terms of Dirac structures.
+{\bf Acknowledgments:} I would like to thank my advisor Ryszard Nest and Eva Miranda for many interesting discussions about Poisson reduction and its possible developments.
+I also wish to thank George M. Napolitano for his help and his useful suggestions and Rui L. Fernandes for his comments regarding Dirac reduction theory.